List of Marvel Comics characters: M: Mandrill

+Barbara Mandrill

+Barbara Mandrill is an anthropomorphic mandrill and animal version of Barbara Mandrell.

 Dino Manelli

 Mangler

 Mangler is the name of two different characters appearing in American comic books published by Marvel Comics.

 Shadrick Daniels

-The first Mangler debuted in issues 34–35 of Power Man.
-Shadrick Daniels is the brother of the villain Spear and joins him in his attempt to get revenge on Noah Burnstein.
+The first version, Shadrick Daniels, debuted in Power Man #34–35.
+He is the brother of the villain Spear and joins him in his attempt to get revenge on Noah Burnstein.
 Mangler is a professional wrestler with no super powers and is quickly defeated by Luke Cage.

 Lucius O'Neil

-The second Mangler debuted in The Thing #28.
-Lucius O'Neil is a professional wrestler who underwent the Power Broker's strength augmentation.
-When Thing and Sharon Ventura were planning to expose the Power Broker's operations, Mangler was among those sent to stop them.
+The second version, Lucius O'Neil, debuted in The Thing #28.
+He is a professional wrestler who underwent the Power Broker's strength augmentation.
+When the Thing and Sharon Ventura were planning to expose the Power Broker's operations, Mangler was among those sent to stop them.

 Mangler in other media

-The Shadrick Daniels version of Mangler appears in The Avengers: Earth's Mightiest Heroes.
-In the episode "To Steal An Ant-Man", he and Scythe fight Luke Cage and Iron Fist in an alley at the time when they were helping Hank Pym find the person who stole the Ant-Man costume.
+The Shadrick Daniels incarnation of Mangler makes a non-speaking cameo appearance in The Avengers: Earth's Mightiest Heroes episode "To Steal an Ant-Man".